abhishek-chattopadhyay/mid-project-ml-financial-analysis/README.md

 # Predicting Financial Market Trend Using Economic Indicators: An Investigation Based On State-of-the-art Machine Learning Models
 The world of finance is fascinating.
 Tracking and understanding the financial market is one of the most complex tasks.
 I am passionate about the economics and financial market.
 One of my hobbies is to understand how economic indicators affect the financial market, especially, the stock market.
 In this project, I have delved deep into this problem and try to find an answer.
-This project is a complete end-to-end data analysis project needed for Ironhack bootcamp.
+This project is a complete end-to-end data science and machine learning project required as a mandatory mid-term project for Ironhack bootcamp.

 ## Objective of this project
 - To understand how economic indicators such as GDP, unemployment, inflation etc. affect S&P500.